SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Abstract

 \section{Abstract}

 In the last year, new models and methods for pretraining and transfer learning have driven striking performance improvements across a range of language understanding tasks.
-The GLUE benchmark, introduced one year ago, offers a single-number metric that summarizes progress on a diverse set of such tasks, but performance on the benchmark has recently come close to the level of non-expert humans, suggesting limited headroom for further research.
-This paper recaps lessons learned from the GLUE benchmark and presents SuperGLUE, a new benchmark styled after GLUE with a new set of more difficult language understanding tasks, improved resources, and a new public leaderboard.
-SuperGLUE will be available soon at \href{https://gluebenchmark.com/}{\tt gluebenchmark.com}.
+The GLUE benchmark, introduced a little over one year ago, offers a single-number metric that summarizes progress on a diverse set of such tasks, but performance on the benchmark has recently surpassed the level of non-expert humans, suggesting limited headroom for further research.
+In this paper we present SuperGLUE, a new benchmark styled after GLUE with a new set of more difficult language understanding tasks, a software toolkit, and a public leaderboard.
+SuperGLUE is available at \href{https://super.gluebenchmark.com/}{\tt super.gluebenchmark.com}.